alt012ucsd/cse15l-lab-reports/Lab_Report_4.md

 Keys pressed: `<up> * 5 | <left> * 12 | i | <backspace> | 2 | <esc> | :w | :q |`
 I navigated to the line `index1+=1`, then entered insert mode.
 I then deleted the 1, inputted the 2, used esc, and saved while exiting vim.

+`<up>` is the up arrow key allowing me to move upward.

+`<left>` is the left arrow key allowing me to move left.

+`i` enables insert mode, allowing the user to edit the code with the keyboard.

+`w:` saves the edits made to the code.

+`q:` exits the file.

 ![Image](vimresult.png)

 Step 8: